Maverick-Karan/CloudResume-Frontend/README.md

 How I achieved the goal:

--To upload Webiste HTML files to S3 bucket, I created another repository on GitHub -Wrote a CICD pipeline in GitHub Actions to install AWS CLI and use COPY to add files into S3
+-To upload Webiste HTML files to S3 bucket, I created another repository on GitHub
+-Wrote a CICD pipeline in GitHub Actions to install AWS CLI and use COPY to add files into S3

+In the end:
+You can either manually invalidate cloudfront or use local-exec provisioner to let Cloudfront re-cache after updating HTML files into S3

 _For Frontend please review the CloudResume-Frontend repository